Tel: (441) 291-HOPE (4673) Email: firstname.lastname@example.org

 Ethical Decision-making Framework: Ethical issues arise every day in healthcare, and everyone has a role to play in ensuring the ethical delivery of care.
 BHB endorses the IDEA Ethical Decision-making Framework to guide and support individuals, teams and families in dealing with ethical dilemmas.
 Click here to download the BHB IDEA Ethical Decision-making Framework.

 Advance Directives: BHB supports the use of advance directives, provided they are consistent with professional standards of care, other BHB policies and the law, as an important component in open and honest communication between patients and the people who provide their healthcare.
-Click here for an Advance Directives Booklet and Brochure.
+Click here for more about advance directives.

 Ethics Consultation Requests: BHB ethics consultations will be held in response to substantive ethical issues brought forward by BHB staff members and physicians, and by patients, their families and loved ones.
 Click here to download an Ethics Consultation Request Form.